-The level of training hours is an important driver to employee growth and development.
-RCR believes that employee trainings impact their overall growth of the employees as a professional.
+The level of training hours is an important driver of employee growth and development.
+RCR believes that employee trainings impact the overall growth of the employees as professionals.
 Highly trained and highly engaged employees are more productive, which also benefits the company.